Badr al-Din Lu'lu'

-Rise to power
+Rise to power as Zengid governor of Mosul (1211-1234)

-Lu'lu' was an Armenian convert to Islam, and a freed slave in the household of the Zangid ruler Nur al-Din Arslan Shah I. Recognized for his abilities as an administrator, he rose to the rank of atabeg and, after 1211, was appointed as atabeg for the successive child-rulers of Mosul, Nur al-Din Arslan Shah II and his younger brother, Nasir al-Din Mahmud.
+Lu'lu' was a freed slave, either of Armenian or Kurdish origin, who served the household of the Zengid ruler Nur al-Din Arslan Shah I. Recognized for his abilities as an administrator, he rose to the rank of atabeg and, after 1211, was appointed as atabeg for the successive child-rulers of Mosul, Nur al-Din Arslan Shah II and his younger brother, Nasir al-Din Mahmud.
 Both rulers were grandsons of Gökböri, Emir of Erbil, and this probably accounts for the animosity between him and Lu'lu'.
 In 1226 Gökböri, in alliance with al-Muazzam of Damascus, attacked Mosul.
 As a result of this military pressure, Lu'lu' was forced to make a submission to al-Muazzam.
 Nasir al-Din Mahmud was the last Zengid ruler of Mosul, he disappears from the records soon after Gökböri's death.
 He was killed by Lu'lu', by strangulation or starvation, and his killer then formally began to rule in Mosul in his own right.